Sharon Franke/CNN Underscored

 The Aarke Electric Kettle is exquisite: In a world of angular and boxy kettles, the silo-shaped kettle — which looks as if it’s been formed out of a single piece of shiny stainless steel — is a gleaming outlier.

 The electric kettle (like its sibling, the Aarke Carbonator Pro) is well designed and feels sturdy at nearly 4 pounds.
-It’s hefty; yet not too heavy to hold while pouring.
-The lid releases with the push of a button and there’s an easy-to-see max fill line to make sure you don’t add more than 40 ounces (1.2 liters) of water.
-The wide spout pours evenly and without dripping, though its shape and size are more suited to filling mugs or bowls than a pour-over coffee set-up, limiting its utility a bit compared to high-end competitors like the Fellow Stagg EKG (which is also considerably less expensive).
+It’s hefty yet not too heavy to hold while pouring.
+The lid releases with the push of a button, and there’s an easy-to-see max-fill line to make sure you don’t add more than 40 ounces (1.2 liters) of water.
+The wide spout pours evenly and without dripping, though its shape and size are more suited to filling mugs or bowls than a pour-over coffee setup, limiting its utility a bit compared to high-end competitors like the Fellow Stagg EKG (which is also considerably less expensive).

 The Aarke isn’t exactly easy to clean — it’s a fingerprint magnet — but the included microfiber cloth does a good job of eliminating smudges and dust.
-Inside, It has a built-in descaling filter that is dishwasher safe; but the manufacturer recommends a descaling once every two months.
+Inside, It has a built-in descaling filter that is dishwasher-safe, but the manufacturer recommends a descaling once every two months.

 The only real downside is that like a sports car with plenty of chrome, you’ll likely suffer some sticker shock at seeing an appliance twice the price of many kettles.
 But if you like the look and you’re willing to pay for it (and you aren’t into pour-over coffee or other slow preparation methods) it does the job admirably.

-We liked the Breville Crystal Clear Electric Kettle and nearly recommended it, but the price is a bit high for such a simplistic kettle, and we have read multiple user complaints about the lid breaking after only a few years of use (plus it’s expensive to replace).
+We liked theBreville Crystal Clear Electric Kettleand nearly recommended it, but the price is a bit high for such a simplistic kettle, and we have read multiple user complaints about the lid breaking after only a few years of use (plus, it’s expensive to replace).
 That said, if you’re looking for a glass kettle that looks attractive, has simple features and heats up moderately quickly, the Breville is a great option.
 We liked that the soft-hinge top pops open silently with the push of a button.
 And the Breville isn’t fussy to use, with a simple on-off switch below the handle.
-With a 1-year warranty (and extended warranty purchase options from Breville) this kettle is great for light use, if you aren’t worried about the hinging lid breaking.
+With a one-year warranty (and extended warranty purchase options from Breville), this kettle is great for light use if you aren’t worried about the hinging lid breaking.

 We loved the look and features of the Oxo Brew Cordless Glass Electric Kettle, but it was the slowest to heat of any we tested, and the kettle is likely too tall for most kitchens.
 At 11.5 inches tall, it is clunky under most kitchen cabinets, and some reviewers even report the height makes this kettle unstable.
-The Oxo also heated water slower than any other we tested, and it seemed to run a bit hot, often reading 3-5 degrees above the set temperature when its heating cycle was complete.
+The Oxo also heated water slower than any other we tested, and it seemed to run a bit hot, often reading three to five degrees above the set temperature when its heating cycle was complete.

 The Bodum Melior Gooseneck is a good value and looks attractive.
 It doesn’t have any special features, but it pours smoothly for a great pour-over.
 We found that despite the handle and lid-pull made from cork, the Bodum felt flimsy when handling, like many of the cheaper kettles we tested.

 If you want a solidly made, no-frills gooseneck kettle that holds its own among pricier options, the Hario V60 Buono Drip Kettle is a decent choice.
-It doesn’t have multiple temperature settings or a keep-warm function and was solidly average on heating time (around 6 1/2 minutes), but it is well built and, if you don’t mind the basic functions, a good choice.
+It doesn’t have multiple temperature settings or a keep-warm function, and it was solidly average on heating time (around six and a half minutes), but it is well built and, if you don’t mind the basic functions, a good choice.

 The Hamilton Beach has a simple-to-use on-off lever and a hinged lid that releases when you pinch buttons on both sides of the lid at once.
 To keep it in the open position, you have to press the lid back firmly.
 While the kettle heats, an attractive ring of blue light appears at the bottom of the carafe and shuts off when the water boils.
-The Hamilton Beach has a pointy spout that dispenses water thinly, but the kettle is bottom heavy and doesn’t feel well balanced as you pour.
+The Hamilton Beach has a pointy spout that dispenses water thinly, but the kettle is bottom-heavy and doesn’t feel well balanced as you pour.
 All in all, if price is a priority and you like being able to watch your water boil, you’ll be happy with this kettle.

-Capresso H2O Plus Glass Water Kettle
+The Capresso H2O Plus Glass Water Kettle perches on its base and boils around 6 cups of water.

 The Capresso H2O Plus Glass Water Kettle felt poorly made overall.
 The lid felt like it was about to break off when we opened the kettle.
-We also noticed that after a few rounds of testing the heating element was already discolored, despite being basically brand new.
+We also noticed that after a few rounds of testing the heating element was already discolored despite being basically brand new.

 We liked the Hamilton Beach 40880 Electric Kettle, but it didn’t stand out in any notable ways.
 The heating was average and the materials felt fine.
 If you’ve been considering this kettle over the other Hamilton Beach we recommend, it would be a good alternative option.
 With a 1.7-liter capacity, this kettle’s capability goes a bit further with every use.

-Another glass kettle, the Mueller Ultra Kettle M99S took nearly 10 minutes to heat to boiling at full capacity.
+Another glass kettle, the Mueller Ultra Kettle took nearly 10 minutes to heat to boiling at full capacity.
 With a simple design and no other notable features, we’d recommend our top picks instead.

-Although the tea basket that comes with the Chefman Electric Glass Kettle is novel, it also took more than 9 minutes to fully heat up.
+Although the tea basket that comes with the Chefman Electric Glass Kettle is novel, it also took more than nine minutes to fully heat up.
 This kettle works well, though, and if you want something a bit cheaper than our budget recommendation from Hamilton Beach or need a kettle with greater capacity, it might be for you.